danbev/learning-ai/notes/llava.md

     }
 ```
 This is the pre-layer normalization which is applied before the transformer.
-Is the last multiplication and addition called a linear layer?
-I think it is
-because we are multiplying the embeddings with a weight matrix and then adding
-a bias vector.
-This is a linear transformation and is used to project the
+This is a linear transformation and is used to project the embeddings into a
-embeddings into a different space.
-This is a common operation in neural
+different space.
+This is a common operation in neural networks and is used to
-networks and is used to learn a mapping from one space to another.
-In this case
+learn a mapping from one space to another.

 Following that there is a loop over all the layers in the model, which there are
 23 of in this model.
 At this point the embeddings have the shape: